mcwhittemore/hack-pack-turret/README.md

 ## Step 3: Register your mode in `./code/commands.h`

-You need to both add an `#include` for your new mode file and add an if block to the mode handler list.
+You need to add both an `#include` for your new mode file and an if block to the mode handler list.

 ```c
 #include "./just-say-no-mode.h"